CoachKosik/Use-the-NIST-Cybersecurity-Framework-to-respond-to-a-security-incident/README.md

-# Use the NIST Cybersecurity Framework to respond to a security incident - Applying the NIST CSF
+# Use the NIST Cybersecurity Framework to respond to a security incident <br> - Applying the NIST CSF

 ## Objective